iwwoods/CS4341-projects/Bomberman/group09/report.md

 Calculates the manhattan distance from enemies in a 6x6 square around the bot.
-We discovered that if an enemy was moving towards the bot and a move would result in the bot being further away but the same number of A* steps the bot ust wouldnt move, so this feature helps the bot understand that moving further away is also helpful though this feature usually has a lower weight than its A* distance counterpart
+We discovered that if an enemy was moving towards the bot and a move would result in the bot being further away but the same number of A* steps the bot ust wouldn't move, so this feature helps the bot understand that moving further away is also helpful though this feature usually has a lower weight than its A* distance counterpart